informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 Communication between the  detector and a correct full node is reliable and bounded in time.

+### Forks

+**TODO:** formalize the following

+- The chain induces a sequence of NextV_i sets.
+- Tendermint security model imposes correctness of >2/3 of each NextV_i for [Time_i, Time_i + trustingPeriod]

+- If this assumption holds, consensus ensures, that for each height, there exists at most one block that is "properly signed"

+Define "is supported" as containing >1/3 of the voting power of some validator set

+Define "is signed" as containing >2/3 of the voting power of the "current" validator set

+- At time t, let N be the set of NextV sets that are still within
+  trustingperiod: there does not exists two different blocks and their commits A and B with the same height, such that A "is supported" by a set in N, and B "is supported" by a set in N. Then (A,B) is called a "light fork"

+- if two headers A and B both have height h, and there is a block at height h-1 such that its validator set signed A and B, we call it a fork on the main chain, or fork.

+- a block that is not supported is called bogus

 ## Problem statement

 The  detector gets as input a Lightstore with *h-target = lightStore.LatestVerified().Height* and